krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 # Course Activities and Grading

-## Class Participation
+## Class Participation | ~25% of the grade
 Each week is dedicated to one module where we will discuss multiple topics.
 For each module, Arjun will give lectures on Monday, Wednesday, and half of Friday.
-Then, one or two students (based on a pre-determined schedule) lead a discussion based on a paper relevant to that module.
+Then, a small group of students (based on a schedule determined at the beginning of the semester) will lead a discussion based on a paper relevant to that module.

 ### Lecture
 During the lectures, Arjun will teach critcal concepts while frequently soliciting comments, questions, and answers.
-Learners will also be asked to engage in group-based activities following specified prompts.
+Learners will also be asked to engage in group-based activities and discussions following specified prompts.

 ### Paper discussion
 You will also take turns to present the assigned paper during each topic's "Paper discussion" class.
 Make sure you sign-up.